 It was not so long ago that the GOP ruled the roost in New York, led by politicians such as Nelson Rockefeller and Jacob Javits.
 But over the last decade or two, it has become about as reliably Democratic as any state in the country.
 Republicans have not carried New York in presidential voting since 1984, have not captured a Senate seat since 1992, and since 2000 have seen their number of House seats dwindle across the state from 12 to six.
 To boot, the Democratic registration advantage, which was barely 1 million voters two decades ago, had swelled to more than 2.3 million by early this year.
 In short, New York is now a state where any credible Democrat runs with a stiff wind at his or her back.

-In order to get those results, she had to massively out-spend the invisible John Spencer.
+In order to get those results in 2006, she had to massively out-spend the invisible John Spencer.
 And, of course, after Hillary Clinton blew a huge advantage in the 2008 primaries and lost to Barack Obama, she was appointed Secretary of State.
 So 2006 was her last winning election.

-As we have seen in her presidential bids, she can be to campaigning what Pat Boone was to rock.
+As we have seen in her presidential bids, she can be to campaigning what Pat Boone was to rock & roll.
 She’s not the natural politician her husband is.
 She can be very good sometimes; she can be appallingly tone deaf sometimes (Henry Kissinger?
 Seriously?).

 But if her entire sales pitch is based on her alleged invincibility as a political candidate, we may want to re-think this.